Lezgo11/pumpy/README.md

 **PumPy** is a lightweight, Python-based heart simulator that models the dynamics of the Atrium Ventricle and models a full heart simulation!
 It’s designed mostly with students and researchers in mind, who want to pla around with cardiovascular physiology without the hassle and complexity of full finite element solvers.

 Coding a heart from scratch is hard.
-Tuning it until it “looks right” is harder; PumPy unifies a time-varying elastance models, a valve dynamics module, and a Windkessel afterload model into an ODE system.
-The result: pressure–volume loops and waveforms that look and feel physiologically real.
+Tuning it until it “looks right” is harder; PumPy unifies a time-varying elastance models, a valve dynamics module, and a Windkessel afterload model into an ODE system to obtain PV physiologically meaningful PV loops and time series data!

 ## Installation